The rule of thirds in photography is a guide that tells you where to place the objects in your composition.

-This post is not a dry objective definition of the rule of thirds, Wikipedia has a very good definition.
+This article is not a dry objective definition of the rule of thirds, Wikipedia has a very good definition.

 What is the rule of thirds in photography?

-Okay, to kick off I think I want to give a brief explanation of the rule of thirds as I think most people understand it.
+To kick off here’s a brief explanation of the rule of thirds as I think most people understand it.

-Looking at the image above with the rule of thirds overlay applied, that is what most people would call a ‘tic-tac-toe’ grid that most people know from the tic-tac-toe game.
+Looking at the image with the rule of thirds overlay applied, that grid is what most people would call a ‘tic-tac-toe’ grid from the tic-tac-toe game.

 Then, looking at the grid, the four points where the lines cross are the intersections.